 25.000 metres.
 When touch panels of Automatic Officiating Equipment are used on the start end, or additionally on the turn end, the pool must be of such length that ensures the required distance of 25.000 metres between the two (2) panels.

 Dimensional Tolerance

-The admissible tolerance in 50.000 metre swimming pools will be +0.010, -0.000 meter.
+The admissible tolerance in 50.000 metre swimming pools will be +0.010, -0.000 metre.

 Tolerances will be measured as follows:

 Wall to Wall: minimum 50.020 metres, maximum 50.030 metres